gmerz/MatterApi/docs/source/getting_started.rst

 .. seealso :: To get more information on available endpoints take a look at :doc:`/endpoints` or at the `Mattermost API Reference <https://api.mattermost.com/>`_.

-For additional options also take a look at :class:`matterapi.driver.base.DriverOptions`.
+For additional options also take a look at :class:`matterapi.client.base.ClientOptions`.

-SyncDriver
+SyncClient
 ^^^^^^^^^^

-First, let's look at an example on how to use the :doc:`driver/sync_driver`:
+First, let's look at an example on how to use the :doc:`client/sync_client`:

 .. code-block:: python

-    from matterapi import SyncDriver
+    from matterapi import SyncClient

-    # set the options for the driver
+    # set the options for the client
     options = { 'url' : 'http://localhost:8095',
         'auth' : {
           'token' : '<yourtokenhere>'
           }
     }

-    # Create a sync driver
+    # Create a sync client
-    sd = SyncDriver(options=options)
+    sd = SyncClient(options=options)

-    # Call login to:
-    # 1. Get a session token if you use user:password based auth
-    # 2. Populate the driver with the corresponding user object
-    sd.login()

-    # The drivers `user` object will hold information on the current user/bot
-    print(sd.user.id)

-    # Use the driver
+    # Use the client
     sd.users.get_user("me")

-AsyncDriver
+AsyncClient
 ^^^^^^^^^^^

-And this is how you can use the :doc:`driver/async_driver`:
+And this is how you can use the :doc:`client/async_client`:

 .. code-block:: python

     import asyncio
-    from matterapi import AsyncDriver
+    from matterapi import AsyncClient

-    # set the options for the driver
+    # set the options for the client
     options = { 'url' : 'https://localhost:8095',
         # User username and password authentication
         'auth' : {